nguyenvukhang/kitty2/docs/faq.rst

 to the OS immediately.

-Why does kitty sometimes start slowly on my Linux system?
+Why does alatty sometimes start slowly on my Linux system?
 -------------------------------------------------------------------------------------------

-|kitty| takes no longer (within 100ms) to start than other similar GPU terminal
+|alatty| takes no longer (within 100ms) to start than other similar GPU terminal
 emulators, (and may be faster than some).
-If |kitty| occasionally takes a long time to start, it could be a power management issue with the graphics card.
+If |alatty| occasionally takes a long time to start, it could be a power management issue with the graphics card.
 On a multi-GPU system (which many modern laptops are, having a power efficient GPU that's built into the processor and a power hungry dedicated one that's usually